devops-valley/docker-update/readme.md

 * Still WiP/PoC
 * http/https sources are not implemented yet
+* does not handle image updates without changing tags
 * some images have … weird tags
 * pull requests welcome